 Treatment for autoimmune diseases typically involves medications to control inflammation, relieve pain, and slow disease progression, as well as lifestyle changes and physical therapy to improve mobility and function.
 Is there a rheumatologist near me?

 What Does a Rheumatologist Typically Do During the First Visit?

 A rheumatologist is a medical specialist trained to diagnose and treat conditions affecting the joints, muscles, and bones.
 If you are seeing a rheumatologist for the first time, here’s what you can expect during your appointment:

 - Physical Examination: After taking your medical history, the rheumatologist will conduct a physical examination.
-This will include an evaluation of your joints, muscles, and bones and a review of your vital signs.
+It will include an evaluation of your joints, muscles, and bones and reviewing your vital signs.
 The doctor may also perform some tests to check your range of motion, strength, and flexibility.